Kismet (1944 film): Plot

 The story takes place "when old Baghdad was new and shiny", in an Arabian Nights atmosphere.
 Colman plays Hafiz, a middle-aged beggar and magician who parades about as the King of Beggars during the day, and as the Prince of Hassir during the night.
 As the Prince of Hassir he meets Lady Jamilla (Dietrich), the Queen of the Grand Vizier's harem, who knows he is a poser but is fascinated by him.

 Meanwhile, the young Caliph (James Craig) disguises himself as the "son of the Royal Gardener", and roams the streets of Baghdad to learn about his subjects firsthand, despite the disapproval of his trusted adviser Agha (Harry Davenport).
 During his sojourns, he meets and falls in love with Marsinah, Hafiz's daughter.
 Unknowingly on another sojourn, he meets the "Prince of Hassir" and is amused by his magic tricks, specifically the one where Hafiz draws a knife from handkerchiefs.

 Determined to make a "world of dreams" for his daughter Marsinah (Page), Hafiz has built high walls around his house, so as to raise her up on fairy tales and the promise she will marry royalty.
 Marsinah's nurse, Karsha (Bates), growls "Bah!" every time Hafiz gets expansive about the future.
-She knows Marsinah has fallen in love with a "gardener's son", but keeps it from Hafiz.
-Marsinah tells her suitor about Hafiz' promise of a "prince who will batter the walls down".
-The Caliph returns to his palace, planning to propose and marry Marsinah.
+She knows that Marsinah has fallen in love with a "gardener's son", but keeps it from Hafiz.
+Marsinah tells her suitor about Hafiz's promise of a "prince who will batter the walls down".
+The Caliph returns to his palace, planning to propose marriage to Marsinah.

 The next day, Hafiz witnesses an attempt on the Caliph's life by an agent of the Grand Vizier (Arnold).
 The Vizier kills the would-be assassin before he can be caught and questioned, as the Caliph suggested, and ever more so, the Caliph suspects him of being behind the plot.

 Although he knows the Caliph is unmarried, Hafiz decides the Vizier is good enough for his daughter, for he might be Caliph himself soon.
 Stealing fancy clothes from the market, Hafiz talks his way into the Vizier's presence as the Prince of Hassir and offers him Marsinah's hand in marriage.
 The Vizier plies Hafiz with wine and food and shows off his dancing girls.
 A reluctant Jamilla only agrees to perform when she realizes the guest is her false Prince of Hassir.
 In a private moment, Hafiz asks Jamilla to leave the Vizier and marry him, and she agrees.
-While Marsinah will take her place as Queen of the Harem and be the wife of the Grand Vizier.
+Marsinah will take her place as Queen of the Harem and be the wife of the Grand Vizier.
 Returning home, Hafiz tells his daughter to prepare for her wedding day; Marsinah is despondent of this, and then resigns herself to her kismet.